Robust Longitudinal-lateral Look-ahead Pursuit Path-Following Control: Fast Finite-Time Stability Guarantee: Problem Formulation

-The aforementioned conclusion indicates that the disturbance-free guidance law designed for the path angle can guarantee exponential stabilization of the look-ahead angle errors, thereby ensuring stabilization of the positional errors.
+The proof is completed. \end{proof} The aforementioned conclusion indicates that look-ahead pursuit guidance guidance law designed for the path angle can guarantee finite-time stabilization of the look-ahead angle errors, thereby ensuring stabilization of the positional errors.